 The simplest way, however, to implement OCR tools in an organization is through Optical Character Recognition software.
-A software will already have an algorithm so that the company will not need to create or edit it.
+The software will already have an algorithm so that the company will not need to create or edit it.
 Additionally, if the software has Optical Character Recognition machine learning capabilities, it will be more flexible than a simple coded solution.
-Rossum is a solution for businesses with a pre-designed algorithm that can effectively and efficiently detect text in PDF and image files.

-Optical Character Recognition, meaning the technology that detects text in printed and scanned documents or images, can be best understood by examining the way it works through an example.
+Optical Character Recognition, the technology that detects text in printed and scanned documents or images, can be best understood by examining how it works through an example.
 An Optical Character Recognition example can be either real-world or hypothetical.

 In many cases, a real-world example will describe how a particular business used a specific OCR tool to the benefit of their company.
 It is easier to find real-world examples of businesses that used Optical Character Recognition software than to find a story of a company that used an online OCR image-to-text converter tool.
 For the latter, a hypothetical example might be easier to find.

 Businesses could use a simple online OCR tool or a robust software solution to convert PDF to searchable text.
-Looking at examples of both types of tools can help companies determine which one to use.
+Examples of both devices can help companies determine which one to use.

-Instead of these tools, companies can look for OCR online solutions in the form of software.
+Instead of these tools, companies can look for OCR online solutions in software.
 Rossum is an AI-powered OCR solution that can be found online and quickly implemented seamlessly in a business’s technology ecosystem.

 Unlike code-based solutions or online tools, Rossum can capture the data from multiple documents and formats and automatically enter it into the business system.
-For companies that currently use manual methods of data capture, Rossum’s OCR solution can lead to exceptional savings.
+For companies that currently use manual methods of data capture, Rossum’s intelligent document processing solution can lead to exceptional savings.